Millsy102/MillsydevAPIDocs/docs/api/sdk-examples.md

   const recordKill = async () => {
     if (!victimId || !weapon) {
+      // Show error message to user
-      Alert.alert('Error', 'Please fill in victim and weapon');
+      setError('Please fill in victim and weapon');
       return;
     }